adriancorrendo/metrica/paper.md

 # Package features

-For regression models, `metrica v2.0.1` includes four plotting functions (scatter, tiles, density, & Bland-Altman plots) using `ggplot2` [@ggplot_book], and 48 prediction performance metrics.
+For regression models, `metrica` includes four plotting functions (scatter, tiles, density, & Bland-Altman plots) using `ggplot2` [@ggplot_book], and 48 prediction performance metrics.
 For classification models (two-class or multi-class), it includes one function to visualize a confusion matrix, and 27 functions of prediction scores.
 The full list of metrics with description, formula, and literature sources is presented in the package documentation at:

 - Regression metrics: https://adriancorrendo.github.io/metrica/articles/available_metrics_regression.html.